software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > Implement a test class with the following test methods for the endpoint for _creating an answer_:
 >
 > - `createAnswerSavesValidAnswer`: save a _published quiz_ with a question to the database and send a request with a _valid request body_ (attributes should pass the validation).
 Then, the response should have the saved answer and the database should have one answer with the attributes matching the request body
 > - `createAnswerDoesNotSaveInvalidAnswer`: save a _published quiz_ with a question to the database and send a request with a _invalid request body_ (attributes should not pass the validation).
-Then, the response should status have a `400 Bad Request` status and the database should not have any answers
+Then, the response should status have an appropriate HTTP status and the database should not have any answers
 > - `createAnswerDoesNotSaveAnswerForNonExistingQuestion`: send a request with a non-existing question id in the request body.
-Then, the response should status have a `404 Not Found` status and the database should not have any answers
+Then, the response should status have an appropriate HTTP status and the database should not have any answers
 > - `createAnswerDoesNotSaveAnswerForNonPublishedQuiz`: save a _non-published quiz_ with a question to the database and send a request with a valid request body.
-Then, the response should status have a `403 Bad Request` status and the database should not have any answers
+Then, the response should status have an appropriate HTTP status and the database should not have any answers
 >
 > Create an issue for this task.